skybert/skybert-net/src/pages/cv.md

 Server setup and operations are most of the time a breeze using: nginx, Apache, RedHat Linux, Ubuntu Linux, BASH, SED, awk & Puppet

-## Escenic / Vizrt Online *System architect* Escenic / Vizrt Online
-February 2012 – January 2013 (1 year)
+## Escenic, System architect, February 2012 – January 2013 (1 year)

 I worked in a team of five to build a new SaaS solution for Vizrt Online's (Escenic's) customers which later will expand to cater for